lcardoz/codewars-practice/README.md

 Given a string s, find the first non-repeating character in it and return its index.
 If it does not exist, return -1.

+22. Reverse Linked List

+Given the head of a singly linked list, reverse the list, and return the reversed list.

+Follow up: A linked list can be reversed either iteratively or recursively.
+Could you implement both?